srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

-| Prepare the “pellet_plate”, the M3 screw that were inserted into the standoffs, and the E3D Toolplate including its six countersunk mounting screws.
+| Prepare the “pellet_plate”, the M3 screws that were inserted into the standoffs, and the E3D Toolplate including its six countersunk mounting screws.

 |